ePages-de/restdocs-raml/README.md

 - [restdocs-raml](restdocs-raml) - contains the actual Spring REST Docs extension.
 This is most importantly the [RamlResourceDocumentation](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceDocumentation.java) which is the entrypoint to use the extension in your tests.
 The [RamlResourceSnippet](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceSnippet.java) is the  snippet generating a RAML fragment for each documenated resource.
-- [restdocs-raml-gradle-plugin](restdocs-raml-gradle-plugin) - adds a gradle plugin that aggregates the RAML fragment produced  by `RamlResourceSnippet` into one `RAML` file for the whole products.
+- [restdocs-raml-gradle-plugin](restdocs-raml-gradle-plugin) - adds a gradle plugin that aggregates the RAML fragment produced  by `RamlResourceSnippet` into one `RAML` file for the whole project.

 ### Build configuration